go-air/pal/doc/pal.md

-For example, it may be used to create a sound dynamic call graph, or it may be used to detect or prove absence of null dereferences or buffer overflows.
+For example, it may be used to create a sound dynamic call graph, or it may be used to detect or prove absence of null dereferences.

 For a given input, pal will operate according to the classical pattern of separating _constraint generation_ from solving.
 While these may be interleaved